techsetu/html-css/_posts/2021-05-05-advanced-styling.md

 teaching: 25
 exercises: 15
 questions:
-- How to get inputs from users in Web page?
+- How to add different more advanced styling to web page?
+- How to add transitions to elements?
+- How to animate elements?
 keypoints:
-- HTML tags are case insensitive.
-- Spaces get trimmed in while rendering in the web page.
 ---

 ## TODO